anujsinghwd/-intellect-ui/README.md

 - **Atomic Design**: A methodology for creating design systems by breaking down the interface into smaller, reusable components.
 - **Component Isolation**: Components are self-contained with their own styles.
 - **TypeScript**: Provides type safety and improves code quality.
+- **Storybook**: Used for isolated component development and as a living documentation tool.

 ### **Component Flow**